 |Humanities and Social Sciences

-Team Monday Morning caught up with Sayantan to know more about his journey.
+Team Monday Morning caught up with Madhusmita to know more about this exam as well as her journey of preparation.
 Read below to know more.

-Monday Morning (MM): Walk us through your schooling days and your experience pursuing a bachelor's from Presidency University, Kolkata (Geography, Undergraduate).
+MM: Walk us through your schooling and your experience pursuing a bachelor's from B.J.B.
+Autonomous College, BBSR.

 MM: Why did you choose NIT Rourkela to pursue your Master's?
 How would you judge your decision now?